mirman-wauhls2017/webapps2/9-good-merning/README.md

 In class, we're going to set up Mongo on your computers.
 Your objective is to follow the [Mongo Documentation](https://docs.mongodb.com/getting-started/shell/) to learn how to create documents from the shell and then retrieve/filter them.

 ## Primary Objective: Port Todos to Mongo
+No React necessary; this will all be server-side.
+Modify our Node/Express server to use Mongo as its database instead that janky JSON file.
+I've already imported [Mongoose](http://mongoosejs.com/), a great Mongo driver for Node/Express.
+The rest is up to you.